The Sangam Elementary School embraces the architecture of optimal learning environments.

 Sangam Elementary School – Design Philosophy

 Spread across 2612 square meters, Sangam Elementary School in Bhilwara, Rajasthan emulates multiple Indian mythological stories that illustrate the idea of “teaching under the trees in open surroundings.”
 The concept of conducting education in open spaces holds great significance in current times given the evident disconnect between city-dwellers and their natural surroundings.

 Outlining the same, Naman says, “An entire generation of urban dwellers have missed out on street games.
 The built forms need to incorporate this missing element.
 We were inspired by this concept as it helps children connect with nature.
 It is a wonderful way to learn various life skills, and presents an opportunity for kids to run, jump, slide, make a mess and explore themselves in informal ways.”
 Built for three- to seven-year-old kids, the idea was to create a space such that the thought of going to school would bring a smile on their faces!

 Built for three- to seven-year-old kids, the idea was to create a space such that the thought of going to school would bring a smile on their faces!

 The form of the building has multiple punctures inspired by a triangular cheese sliver with tiny holes on its sides as seen in cartoons.
 The exterior facade has numerous tiny window panels to maintain visual connectivity with nature and the surroundings.
-The size of the windows is small to ensure safety and positioning is driven by the height of the students.
+The size of the windows is small to ensure safety.
+The height of the students drives the positioning of these windows.
 The students get a view of the outside while sitting at their desks.